Axolotl233/Simple_Script/RepeatClassStatisitc/Util/readme.txt

 bin_merge may be still ERROR
-the res is no equal when use HASH keys method, but similar
+sometimes the res is no equal when use HASH keys method, but similar